President of the Senate of Romania: 1864–1866

 Between 3 July 1864 and 1 June 1866 the Upper House of the Legislative was called Corpul Ponderator.
 Members were nominated by the domnitor, based on the proposals of the counties.

 1866–1946

 The upper house was called Senat or Camera Senatului.
 Most of the Senators were elected, some were senators by right (senatori de drept), as established by the 1866 Constitution.
 Voters and members had to be at least 40 years of age, except the heir to the throne, that was senator at 18 years, and allowed to vote in the Senate at 21.

 1946–1989

-In 1946 elections were called only for the Assembly of Deputies (Adunarea Deputaţilor), as the 1923 Constitution was re-empowered with some modifications.
+In 1946 elections were called only for the Assembly of Deputies (Adunarea Deputaţilor), as the 1923 Constitution was re-empowered with some modifications (including the suspension of the Senate).
 After the overthrow of the king and the establishment of the communist republic, the upper house was dissolved and disbanded.

 1990–present

 The upper house is called Senat and is headed by a president.